wp-plugins/boggle-woggle/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Boggle Woggle helps you manage your ads (advertisements) on your blog
+Boggle Woggle helps you manage your (adsense) ads (advertisements) on your blog

 == Description ==

-Boggle Woggle helps you manage your ads (advertisements) on your blog.
+Boggle Woggle helps you manage your (adsense) ads (advertisements) on your blog.
 You can copy/paste your ad code (for example from google ADSENSE) into ad units or ad widgets.

 For each ad unit and ad widget you can specify where it should be displayed and on what type of content (posts, pages, archives, categories, home, search) and how it should be alligned, perfect to have control over your ADSENSE ads.